SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 Maybe you’re thinking about being a rural primary care NP, but aren’t sure if it’s for you?
 Then you’ll want to check out this video by Ashton Glover, DNP, FNP-C, ENP-C:

 In the video, Ashton talks about how she treats a whole range of conditions from hypertension to diabetes and mental health.
-Her motto in her practice (especially in rural communities) is “An ounce of prevention is worth a pound of cure.”
+Her motto in her practice (especially in rural communities) is “an ounce of prevention is worth a pound of cure.”

 What does a rural primary care NP do?